Welcome to Slate Fork Country!

 (Just as an aside, the hamlet of Slaty Fork, WV, was neither a conscious nor subconscious namesake of the Slate Fork Branch.
 Neither was Slate Falls on Tony Koester's Allegheny Midland.
 Although I did borrow a bit from Tony's Coal Fork Extension of his famed Midland Road.)

 As part of the merger terms, the L&N wrangled trackage rights from the Interstate Commerce Commission, accessing the Slate Fork Branch via its former interchange site at Slate Fork Junction.
 The Southern and L&N serve the branch's industries via reciprocal switching agreement.
-A Southern mine run serves the run-of-mine tipple at Koester VA and exclusively at Slate Fork, while the L&N serves the C&A interchange, Ajax Powder in the Slate Fork, and the truck-dump tipple in Flanary VA.
+A Southern mine run serves the run-of-mine tipple at Creek Junction, VA and exclusively at Slate Fork, while the L&N serves the C&A interchange, Ajax Powder in the Slate Fork, and the truck-dump tipple in Flanary VA.

 Operations